PaulChu756/Physics/README.md

 IV.2: Operating Directions
 To run this program, navigate through directory and click on build.exe or go to http://paulchu756.github.io/Physics/  (Please make sure you have build data folder with it).

+V.0: Instructions
+Left click: drag particles around in the scence.
+Right Click: rotate the camera on any axis(It is slow).
+Middle Mouse Button: To translate on x and y axis.